LPB8479/idm221-nas367/docs/content.md

 An exercise in creating a photorealistic rendering of a 3D object in 2D.
 #### Panton Chair
 A poster advertising a hypothetical exhibition about the revolutionary stacking chair by Verner Panton.
 The design uses the motion of the upside-down form of the chair to draw the viewer’s eye towards the exhibition information.
-#### Washington Metro Map
+#### Transit Maps
-A project aiming to design a map showing all current and future passenger rail services in the Washington, DC/Baltimore region in a clean, easy to understand manner.
+This project started with a challenge to design a subway map showing all current and future passenger rail services in the Washington, DC/Baltimore region in a clean, unified and easy to understand manner.
 While based on Lance Wyman’s original Washington Metro map and my own artistic style, I heavily drew inspiration from Massimo Vignelli’s New York Subway map.

+The success with my Washington map inspired me to create a map for the Philadelphia region in the same style.
+With additional inspiration coming from SEPTA's upcoming rebrand, this map proved extra challenging due to the numerous Regional Rail lines running through the core of the city.
+While this project is essentially completed, I do hope to revisit this sometime soon, especially to find a way to show the B line's service patterns in a way that stays within the style limitations already in use.
 ### Web and App Design
 #### uNav
 A redesign and user experience animation for a new navigation app.
 My goal was to combine the features of Google Maps and Citymapper into one app, creating an all-in-one navigation and travel utility.